Spatial causal inference in the presence of preferential sampling to study the impacts of marine protected areas: Simulation study

 \section{Simulation study}

 In this section, we conduct simulation studies to illustrate the bias caused by ignoring preferential sampling and the ability of the proposed method to mitigate this bias.
 We compare the performance of the proposed hierarchical model (``full") with the model that only considers the response layers \eqref{hierar-car1} and \eqref{hierar-car2} and thus ignores preferential sampling (``naive").
+We also consider the model proposed by \cite{pati2011bayesian} (``shared"), which is defined

+This model assumes shared spatial processes, $U(\bs)$ and $V(\bs)$, between the two policy groups for both the response and the point process.
+Under the shared model with Assumption~\ref{sutva-std}--\ref{posi_int}, the APE is defined as Finally, we further consider the propensity score adjustment to the outcome regression model as a competitor.
+This two-stage procedure first estimates the propensity scores using either Bayesian additive regression trees \citep{chipman2010bart} (BART) or spatial generalized linear models.
+Then, B-spline basis functions are constructed using the estimated propensity scores with degrees of freedom $5$.
+These B-splines are included as covariates in the outcome regression models \eqref{hierar-car1} and \eqref{hierar-car2}.
+See \cite{hill2011bayesian}, \cite{alaa2018bayesian}, \cite{ray2020semiparametric}, or \cite{bae2024bayesian} for more information regarding Bayesian causal inference with nonparametric or semiparametric frameworks.